shntnu/neusis/docs/architecture/architecture.md

 # Neusis: Multi-machine Nix Configuration System

+**Purpose**: This document provides a comprehensive technical overview of the Neusis system architecture.
+It explains the core concepts, dependency structure, and implementation details of the Nix-based configuration system.
+This document is essential for understanding how different components interact and how the system is organized.

 A reproducible, declarative infrastructure-as-code system for managing multiple machines and user environments using the Nix ecosystem (NixOS, nix-darwin, and home-manager).

 ## Nix Fundamentals